Baldo by Hector D. Cantú and Carlos Castellanos for August 23, 2009

 12. Missing large

-KenyarJad about 15 years ago
+KenyarJad over 15 years ago

 Originally, baggy clothing was just because guys had to wear their dad’s suits.
 Very common among poorer farming families in the 1920’s and 30’s (I saw a picture of my mom’s dad wearing pants that were WAY too big for him, ankles bunched up, jacket almost covering his fingers).
 Of course, in the 30’s, it suddenly became a fashion statement - the “Zoot Suit”.
 That slowly died out - but baggy clothing did not originate with prison culture, contrary to some popular beliefs.